 The structure and operation of human organizations, such as corporations, offer useful insights to designers of self-\ systems (a.k.a. self-managing or autonomic).
+Examples include worker/supervisor hierarchies, avoidance of micro-management, and complaint-based tuning.
 This paper explores the analogy, and describes the design of a self-\ storage system that borrows from it.